gradle/tooling-commons/README.md

 # Overview

 Tooling Commons is a set of libraries to facilitate building tools on top of [Gradle](http://www.gradle.org).
+Its development is driven by the requirements that come out of the _Buildship_ project.

 # Building